Robustness Analysis on Foundational Segmentation Models

 \textbf{Multimodal models are not typically more robust or higher performing; but are consistent on zero-shot:} Since traditionally ADE20K is more popularly used for semantic segmentation than instance segmentation, we report the relative robustness $\gamma^r$ scores for ADE20K-P dataset across all categories for semantic segmentation in Figure \ref{fig:ade20k_semantic_heatmap}.
-In Table \ref{tab:foundation_vs_nonfoundation}, \ref{tab:foundation_model_comparison} and Figure \ref{fig:foundation_model_comparison} we aggregate robustness results across model types defined by whether a model is a ``foundation'' model or non-foundation model, and whether the non-foundation model uses a CNN or a transformer (trans) based backbone.
-These results do not provide convincing evidence that VFMs models are typically more robust than unimodal.
+In Table \ref{tab:foundation_vs_nonfoundation_mscoco}, Table \ref{tab:foundation_vs_nonfoundation_ade}, Figure \ref{fig:coco_distribution_shifts_heatmap} and Figure \ref{fig:ade20k_semantic_heatmap}, we show robustness results across model types defined by whether a model is a "foundation" model or "non-foundation" model, and whether the non-foundation model uses a CNN or a transformer based backbone.
+Now, these results do not provide convincing evidence that all multimodal models are typically more robust than unimodal.
 However, the most robust model is indeed a multimodal model, but this does not necessarily prove multimodal models' strength over unimodal models.
-There is a more noticeable difference for absolute robustness on the ADE20K datset where foundation models are evaluated zero-shot.
-So while models may not be typically more robust or higher performing, there zero-shot capability allows for much greater flexibility.
-When observing Figure \ref{fig:ade20k_distribution_shifts_instance}, we see that even for hard cases of corruption like blur and compression, even as the severity increases, selected VFMs are more robust for corruptions like \textit{noise} and \textit{camera}.
-Table \ref{tab:foundation_model_comparison} shows that the selected VFMs models are typically more relatively robust average across severity for all distribution shifts when evaluated on zero-shot with \textit{blur}, \textit{camera}, and \textit{noise}.
-However, these differences are small.
-In summary, while the selected VFMs models are not typically more robust or higher-performing, they show promising zero-shot capabilities that have competitive robustness scores across both instance and semantic segmentation tasks.
+There is a more noticeable difference for absolute robustness (Table \ref{tab:foundation_vs_nonfoundation_ade}) on the ADE20K-P datset where foundation models are evaluated zero-shot.
+So while models may not be typically more robust or higher performing, their zero-shot capability allows for much greater flexibility.
+When observing Figure \ref{fig:ade20k_distribution_shifts_instance}, we see that even for hard cases of corruption like blur and compression, even as the severity increases, the zero shot performance of the multimodal models remain relatively stable in comparison to unimodals.
+This same observation is seen in case of robustness as well (Figure \ref{fig:ade20k_semantic_heatmap}).This consistent performance of multimodal models is seen across all different categories of corruption.
+In summary, while the selected multimodal models are not typically more robust or higher-performing than the unimodal ones, they show promising zero-shot capabilities that have competitive robustness scores across both instance and semantic segmentation tasks.